grouprise/grouprise/docs/contributing/documentation.md

 ## Markdown format

-Markdown is a convenient format for writing formatted text, but sadly our currently used parser ([recommonmark](https://recommonmark.readthedocs.io/en/latest/)) does not offer all strucuturing capabilities offered by Sphinx.
+Markdown is a convenient format for writing formatted text, but sadly our currently used parser ([recommonmark](https://recommonmark.readthedocs.io/en/latest/)) does not offer all structuring capabilities offered by Sphinx.

 The following hints may help you: